 For details and course see file (includes excavations in East Walton 1979).

 E. Rose (NAU).

-February 1999.
-Watching brief during car park construction and footpath extension at Nun's Bridge, Thetford.
+Monitoring of groundworks associated with construction of car park and footpath extension at Nun's Bridge, Thetford.

 No finds or features of archaeological interest were recorded.

 No report was produced but the archive associated with this work has been deposited with the Norwich Castle Museum (NWHCM : 2018.212).

 C. F. Meckseper (NAU) 22 May 2000.
 Amended by P. Watkins (HES), 8 February 2017 and 27 April 2019.